 Book Reviews

-Please contact one of the Co-Editors before submitting a review to ensure that the book concerned has not already been assigned.
+Please contact the book review editor Richard Powell before submitting a review to ensure that the book concerned has not already been assigned.

 Book reviews do not require abstracts but do require keywords and other metadata referred to below.